 Not only wet wipes but you will also have to keep dry tissue or a piece of cloth to dry the skin after diaper change.

 At home we do keep the baby diaper free for at least 10 minutes to give some air time.
-But while travelling you possibly can’t do that.
+But while traveling you possibly can’t do that.

 So always keep a dry tissue or a cloth to wipe the skin dry before you change a new diaper.
 Plus, use talcum powder for extra dryness.